-Precision in a regression model refers to how close the model’s predictions are to the observed values.
+Precision in a predictive analytics refers to how close the model’s predictions are to the observed values.
 The more precise the model, the closer the data points are to the predictions.
 When you have an imprecise model, the observations tend to be further away from the predictions, thereby reducing the usefulness of the predictions.
 If you have a model that is not sufficiently precise, you risk making costly mistakes!

 In this blog post, I present research that shows how surprisingly easy it is for even statistical experts to make mistakes related to misunderstanding the precision of the predictions.
 The research shows that how you present regression results influences the probability of making a wrong decision.
 I’ll show you a variety of potential solutions so you can avoid these traps!